-The Population Research Institute reported in September, 2001 the Chinese regime and suppliers played a key role in Osama bin Laden’s war on America.
-The Chinese regime supported the Taliban both in arms and techniques, the report said.
-Huawei made a major contribution to building telecommunications networks for the Taliban.
+The Population Research Institute reported in September 2001 that the Chinese regime and suppliers played a key role in Osama bin Laden’s war on America, supporting the Taliban both in arms and techniques, the report said.
+Huawei allegedly made a major contribution to building telecommunications networks for the Taliban.

-Since the early 1990s the Taliban regime had enthusiastically aided and abetted Al-Qaeda against the United States, including the 1993 bombing of the World Trade Center, 1995 bombing in Saudi Arabia that killed five U.S. servicemen, 1998 U.S. embassy bombings in East Africa, and 2000 attack on the USS Cole off the coast of Yemen that killed 17 American servicemen.
+Since the early 1990s, the Taliban regime enthusiastically aided and abetted Al-Qaeda against the United States, including the 1993 bombing of the World Trade Center, the 1995 bombing in Saudi Arabia that killed five U.S. servicemen, U.S. embassy bombings in East Africa in 1998, and the 2000 attack on the USS Cole, off the coast of Yemen that killed 17 U.S. sailors.

-The Taliban also maintained a close relationship with Beijing authorities throughout the past decades.
+The Taliban also maintained a close relationship with the Beijing regime for decades.
 In December 2000, the U.N.
-Security Council voted to place an embargo on arms sales to the Taliban, which forced the Taliban to close bin Laden’s terrorist training camps in Afghanistan.
+Security Council voted to place an embargo on arms sales to the Taliban, which forced the group to close bin Laden’s terrorist training camps in Afghanistan.
 Beijing abstained from voting.

 Intelligence Agencies Scrutinize Huawei Deals

-India’s intelligence agencies had placed Huawei on a watch list for alleged business dealings with the Taliban according to Indian media in December, 2001.
-Before the September 11 terror attacks, Huawei India was suspected of supporting terrorism the reports said.
-The India Software Technology Parks of India had also investigated Huawei India’s activities, and questioned Jack Lu, then Huawei India chief operating officer.
+India’s intelligence agencies placed Huawei on a watch list for alleged business dealings with the Taliban, according to Indian media in December 2001.
+Before the Sept.
+11, 2001, terror attacks, Huawei India was suspected of supporting terrorism, the reports said.
+The India Software Technology Parks of India investigated Huawei’s activities in India, and questioned Jack Lu, then Huawei India’s chief operating officer.

-In addition to this, India’s Cabinet Committee on Security (CCS) had planned to deport 178 Chinese engineers working for the Huawei India research and development center in Bangalore, because CCS had discovered Huawei India was allegedly supplying communication surveillance equipment to the Taliban in Afghanistan, Pakistan, and Iraq.
+In addition, India’s Cabinet Committee on Security (CCS) planned to deport 178 Chinese engineers working for the Huawei India research and development center in Bangalore, because CCS had discovered Huawei India allegedly was supplying communication surveillance equipment to the Taliban in Afghanistan, Pakistan, and Iraq.

-The Chinese regime refuses the allegation and said the report is misleading, while the Indian government did not comment.
+The Chinese regime refutes the allegation and said the report is misleading, while the Indian government didn’t comment.

 Taliban Linked to Afghan Cellular Curfew

-The connection between the local region and rest of the world relies on cell phones because there is no other communication system available, according to the report.
+The Taliban also is believed to be controlling Afghanistan’s mobile communication system, according to a report by The New York Times in October 2011.
+The connection between the local region and the rest of the world relies on mobile phones because there is no other communication system available, according to the report.

 Since the Taliban set up the mobile communication system, it exercised its authority by turning off the network at 8 p.m. every evening and turning it back on each morning.
 This cellular curfew occurs in more than half the provinces across Afghanistan.

-It is widely known the Taliban has been on the United Nations (U.N.) sanction list since 1999.
-No communication company has since been allowed to sell communication systems to them.
+It’s widely known the Taliban has been on the United Nations’ sanctions list since 1999.
+No communications company has since been allowed to sell to them.

 Links to Iran and Syria

 On Jan.
-8, Reuters reported that Huawei used two companies to do business with Iran and Syria to avoid sanction-related bans, namely the Hong Kong based Skycom Tech Co Ltd and Mauritius-registered Canicula Holdings Ltd. Skycom Tech, an equipment vendor under the umbrella of a shell corporation called Canicula Holdings.
+8, Reuters reported that Huawei used two companies to do business with Iran and Syria to avoid sanction-related bans: Hong Kong-based Skycom Tech Co.
+Ltd and Mauritius-registered Canicula Holdings Ltd. Skycom Tech is an equipment vendor that operates as part of a shell corporation called Canicula Holdings.

-Although Huawei has no superficial relationship with these two companies, Reuters discovered clues that the manager of Skycom’s Iran branch might be Shi Yaohong, who happens to share the name of a known Huawei executive.
-Shi was appointed as Huawei’s president of the Middle East region in June 2012.
+Huawei may be more closely linked to the two companies than previously known, according to corporate filings and other documents.
+Reuters discovered that the manager of Skycom’s Iran branch might be Shi Yaohong, who happens to share the name of a known Huawei executive.
+Shi was appointed by Huawei as its Middle East region president in June 2012.